-In the past, the orchestra’s work has been exemplified by extraordinary concert projects and various award-winning recordings, such as Maurice Ravel's Daphnis et Chloé and the opera Irrelohe by Franz Schreker.
-The first joint production of the Beethoven Orchester Bonn with Dirk Kaftan, Beethoven’s Egmont, was critically acclaimed and awarded the OPUS KLASSIK in 2020.
+In the past, the orchestra’s work has been exemplified by extraordinary concert projects and various prize-winning recordings, such as the opera Irrelohe by Franz Schreker.
+The first joint production of the Beethoven Orchester Bonn with Dirk Kaftan, Beethoven’s Egmont, was highly praised by critics and awarded the OPUS KLASSIK in 2020.
 In 2021, the Beethoven Orchester Bonn recorded the CD Alles Tutti! together with the Kölsch rock band Brings under the direction of Dirk Kaftan.

-In early 2021, the Beethoven Orchestra was named a United Nations Climate Change Goodwill Ambassador by the UN Climate Change Secretariat (UNFCCC).
-This enables the orchestra to develop new forms of sustainable cultural work in line with the UN’s 17 Sustainable Development Goals together with the Climate Secretariat.
+At the beginning of 2021, the Beethoven Orchestra was appointed as a United Nations Climate Change Goodwill Ambassador by the UN Climate Change Secretariat (UNFCCC).
+This enables the orchestra to develop new forms of sustainable cultural work in the spirit of the UN’s 17 Sustainable Development Goals together with the Climate Secretariat.
 In the summer of 2021, the Beethoven Orchestra Bonn was awarded the European Cultural Prize for, among other things, »its participatory concepts and the ambition to set out for new musical shores with the audience and its namesake Beethoven«.